siribi/CODEML_WORKFLOW/README.md

 the three accessory scripts: 1) if_else_mafft.sh (optional), 2) sort_gene_of_interest_v8.py, and 3) make_directories.sh

 BEFORE starting ditstmat_prep.sbatch
-1. Either i) copy all alignments from the MultipleSequenceAlignments directory in the OrthoFinder to a directory called "orthofasta" in the PARENT directory, or copy unaligned sequences from "Orthogroup_Sequences" to a directory called "orthofasta".
+1. Either i) copy unaligned sequences from "Orthogroup_Sequences" to a directory called "orthofasta" for alignment with MAFFT, or ii) copy all alignments from the MultipleSequenceAlignments directory in OrthoFinder to a directory called "orthofasta" in the PARENT directory.
 If you already have aligned sequences you can hashtag out the run of if_else_mafft.sh (protein alignment) in distmat_prep.sbatch.
 2. Change A) "path" and B) "pattern" in sort_gene_of_interest_v8.py (explanation of "path" nad "pattern" in the file) This script starts the process of dividing the orthogroup fastas into orthogroup subsets - ultimately resulting in alignments with just one gene copy